-If you want to hire the right personalities for your team, it’s essential you learn where your teams currently stand personality-wise.
-You may find that your teams already have the perfect mix!
+If you want to hire the right personalities for your team, it’s essential you learn where your team currently stand personality-wise.
+You may find that your team already have the perfect mix!

 In Harvard business Reviews article, they discuss how psychological team roles are primarily a product of peoples personalities and recommend having a balanced mix of the following types of employees in order to make a team perform well: